profhudsonafonso/schemalens_reprodutibilty/analysis/generated/advisor_experimental_response.md

 | fiben | 10 |
 | imdb | 10 |
 | ldbc_snb | 22 |

+### Why the normalized scope matters

+This scope is important because the new analyses are not isolated examples.
+They are based on normalized outputs across the three datasets used in the evaluation: IMDb, FIBEN, and LDBC SNB.
+This directly supports the advisor's request for stronger evidence beyond the IMDb walkthrough.

+The normalized files also make the analysis reproducible.
+Instead of manually selecting examples after the fact, the scripts use common input tables that connect query-level methodology variables, G-class activation, benchmark selection, and measured results.
+This is important because the advisor's concern was not only about performance numbers, but also about explaining how those numbers relate to the proposed methodology.

+In other words, this section shows that the later conclusions are grounded in a shared evidence base: 42 queries, 191 activation rows, and 214 benchmark-selection rows.

 ## 3. Baseline comparison - all runs